-He refers once to walking into a store and seeing a bunch of stuffed animals for sales.
+He refers once to walking into a store and seeing a bunch of stuffed animals for sale.

-They had nothing do with coffer or Starbucks, but the store managers said they were great for sales and had a big profit margin.
+They had nothing to do with coffee or Starbucks, but the store managers said they were great for sales and had a big profit margin.

 That was the mentality he needed to stamp out.